Product Spotlight: Organic True Cinnamon Powder

 Sunday, 14 August 2016 | Admin

-Cinnamon, the aromatic, sweet, uplifting spice has reached superfood status, owing to its numerous health benefits and wonderful flavour.
+Cinnamon, the aromatic, sweet, uplifting spice, has reached superfood status, owing to its numerous health benefits and excellent flavour.
 With Autumn on its way, it's the perfect spice for warming drinks and evenings spent curled up on the sofa.

 Where does cinnamon come from?